artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

    beq x0, x0, L1
    nop
    nop
-   ori x5, x0, 2
+   sub x6, x0, 2
-   andi x4, x0, 3
+   or x4, x0, x0
-   xori x3, x0, 4
 ```

-Is there any problem with the control conflict?
-- First stop at the cycle when the ```beq``` instruction is at the EX stage, where the branch condition is evaluated.
-- Then stop at the cycle when the ```beq``` instruction is at the MEM stage, where the instruction at the branch target address can be correctly fetched.
+Confirm that the control conflict is now handled correctly.

 ### Example 3 - Forwarding unit

-Use the same program as in Example 1 but remove the ```nop``` instructions.
+Use the same program as in Example 1 and remove the ```nop``` instructions.

 ```
 .text
 main:
-li x3, 0x4
-li x4, 0x6
-xor x2, x3, x4
+xori x2, x0, 5
-sub x5, x2, x3
+sub x5, x2, x0
-or  x6, x2, x5
 ```

-Analyze how the processor handles the ```x2``` register data conflicts.
+Confirm that the ```x2``` register data conflict is now handled correctly.

 ### Example 4 - Hazard unit